PSLmodels/taxdata/history/report_template.md

 {{ desc }}

-# Pull Requests
+# Pull Requests and Issues

-The pull requests listed below were merged before this report was generated:
+This report corresponds with the issues and pull requests listed below.

 {% for item in prs %}
 {{ item }}